Serena Deeb: Return to WWE (2017–2020)

-Deeb returned to WWE as part of the first Mae Young Classic on July 13, 2017, defeating Vanessa Borne in the first round.
+Deeb returned to WWE for the first time in nearly 7 years, as part of the first Mae Young Classic on July 13, 2017, defeating Vanessa Borne in the first round.
 This was Deeb's first match since 2015.
 The following day, Deeb was eliminated from the tournament in the second round by Piper Niven.
-It was announced on February 8, 2018 that Deeb has been signed by WWE to become a coach at the Performance Center in Orlando, Florida.
+It was announced on February 8, 2018, that Deeb has been signed by WWE to become a coach at the Performance Center in Orlando, Florida.
 She was released on April 15, 2020, amid company-wide cutbacks due to the COVID-19 pandemic.